 Guillem Balague has coupled watching glittering football World Cup football with listening out for the tournament’s key quotes.

-Over the course of the South American shindig, the Revista regular has been analysing the best soundbites from the players and managers involved – and Jose Mourinho.
+Over the course of the summer shindig, the Revista regular has been analysing the best soundbites from the players and managers involved – and Jose Mourinho.

 Post to your View!